hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 We didn't want to hike much longer so we decided to build our camp a bit further north near the river Hólmsá and tried to dry our wet swimsuits.
 My "swimsuit" was by the way just my underpants -- save some weight by not taking swimming trunks/swimsuits with you.

-# Tag 9: Strútslaug → Syðri–Ófæra
+# Day 9: Strútslaug → Syðri–Ófæra
 {{< smallDate "2018-07-26" >}}

 The next day was the only day where I haven't made a single photo and that had a reason: